Drupal vs WordPress: How to Choose the Best CMS Platform For You

 It's difficult to discern a clear winner in this category as both CMS are arguably equally secure.

 The major issue with security for either platform comes down to webmaster oversight.

-At the core level, there's not much difference between Drupal vs WordPress.
-Problems are introduced once you start to add additional customizations.
+At the core level, there's not much difference between Drupal and WordPress sites.
+Problems of Drupal vs WordPress are introduced once you start to add additional customizations.

 That said, for a developer, Drupal would be the more secure option because of the greater opportunity for security customization.